 Besides Judas the Sicarius and Simon the Zealot, among Christ’s band of intimate disciples was Levi Matthew, the former tax collector (Luke 5:27-28) – a collaborator with the Roman occupiers, a traitor to his people: The natural enemy of a Zealot and Sicarius.

 How is that for built-in tension?
 At least two of Christ’s disciples had sworn a patriotic oath to kill another of Christ’s disciples.
 Matthew’s continued survival depends on Simon and Judas remaining true to their repentance.

-Yet the Lord had prayed through the night, and in the morning, with intention and foreknowledge, he chose the Twelve — including Judas.
+Yet the Lord, after praying through the night, with intention and foreknowledge, chose the Twelve – including Judas.

-A man divinely chosen, anointed, appointed, and for years a full-time companion of God in the flesh, was lost — not because of the weight of his sins but for lack of repentance.
+What an amazing power is given to repentance!
+A man divinely chosen, anointed, appointed, and for years a full-time companion of God in the flesh, fell from the light forever.
+Not because of the weight of his sins, but for lack of repentance.

-Yet on the same weekend a criminal who barely even knew the name of the Person dying next to him was saved by merely asking “Remember me!”
+Yet on the next day, a criminal who barely even knew the name of the Person dying next to him was saved from his sins by merely asking “Remember me!”